Overview

 Academic Day

-Fracture Conference occurs two Wednesdays per month (shared with Quality/Patient Safety and Grand Rounds).
-This conference is led by a PGY-4 resident.
+Fracture conference occurs two on Wednesdays each month (shared with Quality/Safety and Grand Rounds).
+This is an indications-style conference led by a PGY-4 resident.
 Topics include all aspects of fracture care including pediatrics, upper extremity, lower extremity, pelvis and spine.
-These presentations are designed to be case-based and focused on clinical and board-relevance.

 Grand Rounds

-This conference occurs once per month, and is given by visiting surgeons and staff from each subspecialty group.
+This conference occurs once per month and is given by either Cleveland Clinic staff or visiting surgeons.
 The final Grand Rounds of each Academic Year is hosted by the chief residents and has become a tradition of staff versus residents Orthopaedic Jeopardy.

 This conference occurs once per month and reviews complications and unplanned re-admissions.
-Residents involved with the cases present 5-10 minutes, including literature that supports (or undermines) a decision-making process.
+Residents involved with the cases present for 5-10 minutes, including literature relevant to the decision-making process.
 The goal of this conference is to learn from past experiences, with the eventual goal of enhancing patient care in both efficiency and quality.

 There are two opportunities for wet lab dissection and surgical practice outside the operating room.

-This lab is the main Cleveland Clinic Lerner College of Medicine anatomy facility located in the basement of the L-Building on Cleveland Clinic's main campus.
+This lab is the main Cleveland Clinic Lerner College of Medicine anatomy facility located in the basement of the L building on Cleveland Clinic's main campus.
 Here, large-scale approach dissection can be undertaken, with some limited examples ranging from lower extremity trauma approach techniques, acetabular approaches, approaches to the scaphoid, or total hip approaches.
-Another use of this lab provides an opportunity for the orthopaedic resident to assist with educating medical students in prosection and in-class teaching.
-After a certain number of hours of prosection and teaching, residents are eligible for appointment as Clinical Instructors of Surgery through the medical school.
+Another use of this lab provides an opportunities for the orthopaedic residents to assist with medical student education by performing prosections and tutoring in musculoskeletal anatomy.

-All residents are enrolled in the OrthoBullets PASS curriculum which includes daily emails and study guides, access to all questions on the OrthoBullets website and a variety of practice exams.
+All residents are enrolled in the OrthoBullets PASS curriculum which includes, access to all questions on the OrthoBullets website and a variety of practice exams.
 This subscription also gives each resident the opportunity to enroll in specialized OITE study plans, ABOS study plans and many other boards-related education resources.
-In addition, the department provides access to the AAOS self-assessment questions that are available through the AAOS website.
+In addition, the department provides access to the AAOS self-assessment questions and RESstudy.
+Step 3 is paid for by the department.

 Apply / Benefits

-The Orthopaedic Surgery Residency Training Program at Cleveland Clinic participates in ERAS, the Electronic Residency Application System, developed by the Association of American Medical Colleges.
-Three recommendation letters are required.
-Interview dates for 2022-2023 are:
+The Orthopaedic Surgery Residency training Program at Cleveland Clinic participates in ERAS, the Electronic Residency Application System, developed by the Association of American Medical Colleges.

 The application screening process begins in mid-October with interview target dates being offered on Universal Offer Day.

-Sixty applicants are invited for interviews.
-While academic accomplishments, research endeavors and letter writer comments are weighted into an applicant's consideration for an interview, many other factors that uniquely comprise the individual are held highly in consideration, such as hobbies, international medical experiences or prior career accomplishments.
-The goal of the committee is to select applicants to interview who they feel will flourish in the orthopaedic residency training vision at Cleveland Clinic, while at the same time, adding to the unique close-knit community of residents outside the hospital walls.
-There is neither a minimum Board score requirement nor a predisposition toward an academic career to gain consideration for interview invitation, as more than 50% of our graduating classes pursue private practice orthopaedics each year.
+Approximately sixty applicants are invited for interviews.
+The goal of the committee is to select applicants to interview who they feel will flourish in the orthopaedic residency training vision at Cleveland Clinic, while at the same time, add to the unique close-knit community of residents outside the hospital walls.
+There is neither a minimum score requirement nor a predisposition toward an academic career to gain consideration for interview invitation.

 Benefits